 Butterfly Class is made up of Reception pupils.

-Our Class Teacher is Mrs Parkin and our Teaching Assistants are Mrs Crisp and Miss Barnett.
+Our Class Teacher is Mrs Parkin and our Teaching Assistants are Mrs Crisp and Miss French.

 The approach we use with children in Butterfly Class is a mixture of directed teaching activities and child initiated learning.
 ‘In the Moment Planning’, are opportunities we use to enhance the children’s learning based upon what they are doing at the time or something in which they have expressed an interest.
 The framework which we use with the children are ‘The Early Year Goals.’